Toddler Science: Plants Absorb Water from their Roots

 - Explain experiment.
 We are going to find out how plants absorb water and grow.
 See Educational note for more.

-- Put water into glass jar or vase.
+- Put about 8 ounces of water into glass jar or vase.

 - Drop 3-4 drops of food coloring into jar.